Alvaade/HRV-monitor/README.md

 # Cardio Pulse PRO

-**Cardio Pulse PRO** is a heart rate detection and analysis device developed as a first-year hardware project at Metropolia University of Applied Sciences.
-It measures heart rate variability (HRV) using photoplethysmography (PPG) and provides insights into stress and recovery levels.
+**Cardio Pulse PRO** is a heart rate (HR) and heart rate variability (HRV) monitoring device built with a Raspberry Pi Pico W and a Crowtail PPG pulse sensor.
+It detects peaks from a live PPG signal, calculates HR and HRV metrics locally, and sends interval data to Kubios Cloud for advanced analysis.
+The device includes an OLED display and rotary encoder for simple navigation, and shows both real-time and historical measurements.

 ---

 ## Features

-- **Real-Time Monitoring**: Measure heart rate and HRV in real-time.
+- Real-time heart rate measurement
-- **Stress and Recovery Insights**: Analyze autonomic nervous system activity using HRV data.
+- Local HRV analysis
-- **Wi-Fi Connectivity**: Seamlessly integrate with Kubios Cloud for advanced HRV analysis.
+- Kubios Cloud integration for advanced HRV metrics
-- **User-Friendly Interface**: Rotary encoder navigation and OLED display.
-- **Data Storage**: Locally store and access measurement history.
+- Live PPG waveform drawing on OLED screen
+- Measurement history stored locally on the Pico
+- Menu navigation with a rotary encoder
+- LED peak indicator for visual feedback

 ---